 What are Tax Benefits for Investment Properties in NYC?

-Buying an investment property is a great way of receiving passive income, in general, but investing in a market like New York City may be especially attractive with the high rental income that it fetches.
+Buying an investment property is an excellent way of receiving passive income, but investing in a market like New York City may be especially attractive with its high rental income.

 That's why there are so many tax programs to help encourage keeping the market robust.